The Prerequisite Office

 - Placement into English/Math based on high school coursework not previously provided.

-Use the information below to get clearance for these prerequisites.
+For all general students, please se the information below to get clearance for these prerequisites.

 If you are using credits from another college to satisfy the prerequisites for a course, you will need to have proof of eligibility for the course and submit a request for prerequisite clearance with each specific class (possibly each term).